CCUQEL/ccukit/README.md

 ## Using ccukit

-It is recommended to clone the repository onto local device for using it:
+It is recommended to clone the repository or download as zip onto local device for using it:

 ```sh
 git clone https://github.com/CCUQEL/ccukit.git
 ```
-one can also download as zip onto local device.

 ## Importing Examples